-- Total imbalance on 3-prior days exceeds 10 percent and 5,000 Dth.
-(This definition of significant contributor is specified in Section B.3.b of the OFO Settlement.) - Total imbalance on 3-prior days exceeds 5,000 Dth. - Total imbalance on 3-prior days exceeds 10 percent of usage. - During a Customer-Specific OFO, both the imbalance and the supply increase during a high inventory OFO (or decrease during a low inventory OFO) by over 5,000 Dth on the OFO day.
+- Total imbalance on 3-prior days exceeds 5,000 Dth. - Total imbalance on 3-prior days exceeds 10 percent of usage. - During a Customer-Specific OFO, both the imbalance and the supply increase during a high inventory OFO (or decrease during a low inventory OFO) by over 5,000 Dth on the OFO day.